Home

 How to do burpee exercise, pic #5.

-Be careful to go slow when you start doing these, alright?
+Be careful to go slowly when you start doing these, alright?
 Make sure to keep your lower back tucked in as well; it's easy to injure yourself there by having it rounded.Do as I say and do now, not as I did...

-Making it Easier...
+Making It Easier...

 If you don't have the conditioning to start doing full burpees, or your body just can't do some of the movement, try these ways of making it easier.
 This is such a great exercise, it's a shame to not use it just because you can't do the whole movement.